FOR THE 21ST CENTURY: TRANSITIONING TO A PURPOSE-FIRST ECONOMY THROUGH THE NEW BUSINESS LOGIC

 Chapter 1 – Navigating Disruption with Purpose-Driven Leadership

-by Dr. Wendy M. Purell PhD FRSA,
+by Dr. Wendy M. Purell PhD FRSA, Harvard University

 Purpose-Driven Leaders (PDLs) understand the inner game of leadership (Anderson & Adams, 2016).
 While the outer game of leadership comprises processes and competencies, the inner game is about consciousness and character traits like humility, self-awareness, courage, and compassion.
 PDLs strive to be mindful, non-judgmental, accepting, compassionate and open.
 They are able to self-regulate and understand that the quality of their attention influences the actions of others (Goleman, 2013).
 Dylan Thomas, CEO of Voyager Space, notes the importance of a Chief Executive being able to “manage their own emotional state,” paying all due attention to “how you show up, your state of being, your interest and thoughtfulness,” recognizing the leader is “more than the content of their words,” and setting an “emotional tone.”
 Being in “flow,” immersed and energized, PDLs act in ways that align their personal values with their organization’s goals and values.